davekilian/davekilian.github.com/_posts/2015-11-25-best-practices.markdown

 ---
 layout: post
-title: Commonly Abused "Best Practices"
+title: Best Practices Gone Wrong
 author: Dave
 draft: true
 ---

-Over time, every programmer accrues a repertoire of best practices and pitfalls to avoid when designing software.
-As you build yours, it's important to understand not only the rule itself, but also the reasoning behind it.
+When you write a program, you usually have lots of options, even if only a few are good.
+Software 'best practices' are rules of thumb to help guide you to the good solutions, and avoid deceptive pitfalls.
+These are invaluable both for examining your past designs in retrospect, and informing your new designs as time goes on.

+But many well-accepted best practices come with caveats.
-Without understanding the reasoning, it's easy to apply perfectly good rules of thumb to the wrong situations, with disasterous effects.
+When faced with a choice between competing designs, it's easy to invoke a rule of thumb to pick a design, with no further consideration.

-Commonly, the problem lies in indirection.
+But invoking a best practice rule without considering the reasoning behind it can worsen your code.
+Do this too many times, and your designs can degrade to the point of ummaintainability.

+The main culprit is indirection.
-Most software best practices involve some form of indirection (as the old joke goes, "every problem in computer science can be solved with another layer of indirection.").
+Most software practices involve adding some type of indirection; as the old joke goes, "every problem in software design can be solved with another layer of indirection."
-Sadly, indirection is not free.
-It makes it harder to read code (since the code is spread across two or more locations instead of one).
-It also makes it harder to refactor (since now there's another internal code contract to maintain).
+Of course, adding indirection isn't free:

+* **Indirected code is harder to read.**
+  The reader has to jump around between multiple locations to get the full picture.
+  Jumping around breaks the reader's concentration, making it easier to miss subtle interactions.

+* **Indirected code is harder to refactor.**
+  Indirection adds an internal code contract between two or more parts of the implementation.
+  Maintaining or reworking an internal contract is harder than just adding one.

-Sometimes indirection is worthwhile despite this -- but not always!
+Sometimes indirection is worthwhile despite these costs.
+But that's not always the case, even when you apply a rule commonly accepted as a best practice!
 In this post we'll go over a few common best practices, and note how they can backfire when applied to the wrong situation.

 ### Constants.
 Constants everywhere

+Constants hide a literal value behind a variable name.
-There are two good reasons to hide literals behind well-named constants:
+There are two good reasons to do this:

-1. Constants let you assign a more descriptive name to a 'magic' value which is otherwise inscrutable.
+1. To assign a more descriptive name to an otherwise bizarre-looking value.

-2. Multiple functions can use the same constant, allowing you to change the constant once and reflect the change everywhere
+2. To link all uses of a value to a single code location, to be tweaked later.

 Consider the following example: